 Horace Pippin took a bullet from a sniper in the trenches of France in WWI.
-Pippin was serving in the 369th infantry, a segregated black unit known as the Harlem Hell Fighters, when the shot tore into his right arm.
+Pippin was serving in the 369th infantry, a segregated black unit called the Harlem Hell Fighters, when the shot tore into his right arm.
 He lost use of the limb, and on his return took up painting for rehabilitation.
 Pinnin had been a self-taught artist from childhood, but as his arm strengthened from holding a brush, his canvases became tools for a new mission, the creation of an ‘insider ethnography’ sharing the experiences of the African American community.
 Most of Pinnin’s work described the daily lives of Black Americans, eating breakfast, going to church, studying at home.
 But in 1943, as another world war raged abroad, Pinnin told the story of his return from war 25 years earlier.

 Mr. Prejudice is a small canvas, but it packs a lot in.
-At its center is a colossal ‘V’ — referring to both Winston Churchill’s “V for Victory” slogan and the African American “Double V” Campaign.
+At its center is a colossal V, referring to both Winston Churchill’s “V for Victory” slogan and the African American “Double V” Campaign.
 The Double V movement was sparked by an eloquent letter to the Pittsburgh Courier by James Gratz Thompson, and encouraged parallel victories: win the war in Europe, and win the war for racial equality at home.

 Pippin’s outlook on victory wasn't so rosy.
 Despite their legendary bravery, his old unit had been handed off to French command when white American solders refused to fight alongside them.
 After more days of continuous combat than any other unit its size, the 369th returned to a massive parade through New York, but the celebration only briefly masked the reality of Black life in America—disfranchisement, segregation, debt and racial violence.
 Valorous service by Black Americans hadn't advanced racial equality in WWI, why would WWII be any different?

-Reed Enger, "Mr. Prejudice," in Obelisk Art History, Published May 19, 2020; last modified June 16, 2020, http://arthistoryproject.com/artists/horace-pippin/mr-prejudice/.
+Reed Enger, "Mr. Prejudice," in Obelisk Art History, Published May 19, 2020; last modified November 07, 2022, http://arthistoryproject.com/artists/horace-pippin/mr-prejudice/.